patryksnk/Millionaires-Game/README.md

 # Millionaires-Game
-Copy of the  Millionaires Game
+this is a copy of the millionaires game from https://gra.mobi/